-A student's McLennan email address is the preferred email address that college employees should use for official college information or business.
-Students are expected to read and, if needed, respond in a timely manner to college emails.
-For more information about your student email account, go to https://www.mclennan.edu/student-email/.
+Updated 07/18/2023 expected to read and, if needed, respond in a timely manner to college emails.
+For more information about your student email account, go to www.mclennan.edu/studentemail.

 Instructional Uses of Email:

 Faculty members can determine classroom use of email or electronic communications.
 Faculty should expect and encourage students to check the college email on a regular basis.
 Faculty should inform students in the course syllabus if another communication method is to be used and of any special or unusual expectations for electronic communications.